 Wondering why SD card is not recognized by Mac?
 Want to know how to fix this issue?
 Go on, please.

-Why is my SD card reading/working on Mac?
+Why is my SD card not working on Mac?

-SD cards are prone to damage, accidental formatting, and corruption, leading to loss data loss situation.
-Here are 7 common reasons why SD card not reading/working on Mac:
+SD cards are prone to damage.
+Besides, accidental formatting and corruption could even lead to severe data loss.
+Here are 7 common reasons why an SD card isn't working on Mac.

-- The USB port not working or incorrect
+- The USB port is not working or damaged.

-- SD card formatted incorrectly (the file system is not compatible with macOS)
+- The SD card is formatted incorrectly (the file system is not compatible with macOS)

-However, you can try the following solutions one by one to see if they can make your SD card recognizable again on Mac.
+In this case, you can try the following solutions one by one to make it work again.

 How do I get my Mac to recognize my SD card?